 Telling Theo, who was her father figure and had been since she was a child, who might as well have been Billy's grandfather, was certainly not high on her list of things she wanted to do either.
 Waking him up to do so would just be cruel for both of them.

 Gavriil would have already left home by now, and he was worse about his cellphone than any of the kids; it was always both off and at home.
-She'd just have to try the store later…
+Lynn tucked a dark curl behind her ear as she finished convincing herself she'd just have to try the store later…

 After gorging themselves on Jimmy Dean and more cocoa, the make-shift family had divided up into two groups.
 Lynn, Lily, Rick and Billy sequestered themselves in Lynn's study, for what Billy had begun to think of as "The Talk Of Doom".
 It was like there was a soundtrack in his head chanting "doom, doom, doom, dee-doom".
 He read too many comic books.
+And he was scared out of his mind.
 As the study door shut behind him he could have sworn it sounded like a million locks clicked, even though there wasn't one at all.

-The rest of the kids set about packing up the last of Brent's room, doing their best not to think about it.
+The rest of the kids set about packing up the last of Brent's room, doing their best not to think about what was going on in the study.
 There wasn't much left, all the big furniture had been loaded into the back of Lily's pick-up the day before, secured and covered up.

 At the moment they were taking turns taping full packing boxes shut, and carrying them down stairs to the garage, so they'd be easy to load once the pick-up was empty again.
 Brent heaved a large one up into his arms, tossing it up a bit once he had it in his hands; to get it settled how he wanted it.
 "Brent," said Cammy, rolling her eyes, "if you drop it on your foot and break a toe, today is going to really suck for you."